commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer order:save_billing_address_to_customer_address_book ID`

-Send this attribute if you want the order's billing address to be saved in the customer's address book as a customer address..
+Send this attribute if you want the order's billing address to be saved in the customer's address book as a customer address.

 ```
 USAGE